eokristjans/vef2/h1/README.md

 * Notebooks
   * Belong to a user.
   * May contain sections.
+  * Users can create, rename and delete their notebooks.
 * Sections
   * Belong to a user.
   * Belong to a notebook.
   * May contain pages.
+  * Users can create, rename and delete their sections.
 * Pages
   * Belong to a user.
   * Belong to a section.
+  * Users can create, rename and delete their pages.
   * Written in [Markdown with rendering and live preview](https://www.npmjs.com/package/react-markdown-renderer).
 * ImageURLs
   * Belong to a user.
+  * Users can create and delete their images.
+  * Users can view a list of their images.
   * Upload images through the platform that can be stored on [Cloudinary](https://cloudinary.com/) and the link can be embedded into the markdown-formatted blog post.

 A list of ImageURLs must be available.

 (Optional) *About* section for the webpage must be viewable by all and editable by admins.